Community of Practice

 Sitting in a university training session and showing staff what an inaccessible document does when a screen reader encounters it.
 That is proof, not a presentation.

-When a student says "I cannot read this" directly to disability services, it carries more weight than when The Accessible Documents Initiative says it.
+When a student says "I cannot read this" directly to disability services, it carries more weight than when EquitableDocs says it.

 Student Advocates are defined by what they do, not what they have.
 The programme is open to students with disabilities and to allied students who share the mission.